UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 We use a feature called GitHub Actions to automate a set of checks on the lab and project repositories in this course.
 All those checks have to pass before you can merge in your pull request.
-For this lab we have five checks:
+For this lab we have four checks:

 - "build": This runs `./gradlew check`, which compiles the code and runs two checks.
 If both of these succeed you get a green check mark, and you get a red x if anything fails.